-The default IP address of a new NTMS is 192.168.1.44.
+The default IP address of a new NTMS is 192.168.1.44 for NTMS4i and 192.168.1.28 for NTMSp units.
 Be aware that there is a potential for IP address conflict when several new units are connected to the network at once.
 Each must be distinguished with a unique IP address before data collection or standard network connectivity testing tools like "Telnet" or "Ping" (see below) can be used.
 Duplicate IP addresses will create unpredictable results.